 Paying at the highest level you can afford helps us make our programs available to as many people as possible.
 There is also an opportunity to offer additional dana (generosity) at the end of the program.
-Please let us know if financial hardship is an obstacle to your attending.
+Please let us know if finances are an obstacle.

 To register, select your preferred pricing option from the drop-down menu below and then click the button to submit payment via PayPal; in a day or two you will receive a confirmation email.
 Please email us at email@example.com with any questions.